ChinasoftNobody/spring-daily/README.md

 # spring-daily
-A project for daily job alarm clock
+A project for daily job alarm clock in your daily life